0hAodha/ohaodha.ie/content/posts/Cool qutebrowser Customisations/index.md

 ## What is qutebrowser?
 Qutebrowser[^1] is a keyboard-focused, minimal web browser written in Python.
+It makes use of Vim-like keybindings, and is surprisingly fast & memory-efficient considering the language in which it is
+written: it
-It makes use of Vim-like keybindings, and is surprisingly fast & memory-efficient for a browser written in Python: it generally starts up faster than the [Brave](https://brave.com/) browser on my machine, and consumes less memory than [Firefox](https://www.mozilla.org/en-US/firefox/) (which I've had memory leak issues with in the past).
+generally starts up faster than the [Brave](https://brave.com/) browser on my machine, and consumes less memory than [Firefox](https://www.mozilla.org/en-US/firefox/) (which I've had memory leak issues with in the past).